Seasonal Affective Disorder: Causes, Symptoms & Solutions

 When it comes to your mental, emotional, and physical health, everything comes back to food.
 An inflammatory diet may be one of the main causes of your symptoms.
 To further feed the cycle, people with seasonal affective disorder may also be more likely to crave comfort foods, sweets, starchy carbohydrates, and junk food.

-This only leads to worse symptoms and further cravings of unhealthy food.
+This only leads to worse symptoms and further cravings for unhealthy food.
 Instead, try an anti-inflammatory diet to support your health and reduce your symptoms.

 Start by removing all inflammatory foods.
-This includes refined sugar and grains, gluten, refined oils, deep-fried and processed foods, grain-fed meat and eggs, conventional dairy, soda and sugary drinks, any other junk food, and foods that you are sensitive to.
-Switch to an anti-inflammatory, whole foods diet plan with lots of greens, veggies, low glycemic index foods, herbs, grass-fed meat, and wild-caught fish.
+This includes refined sugar and grains, gluten, refined oils, deep-fried and processed foods, grain-fed meat and eggs, conventional dairy, soda, sugary drinks, any other junk food, and foods that you are sensitive to.
+Switch to an anti-inflammatory, whole-food diet plan with lots of greens, veggies, low glycemic index foods, herbs, grass-fed meat, and wild-caught fish.
 To learn more about an anti-inflammatory diet, read this article to guide you.

 causes inflammation, What Causes Inflammation?
 7 Key Contributors